slacktracer/mercurius/README.md

         >
     </script>

-Put **notifier** as a dependency in your module and configure the URL to the teplate file (the path to notifier.html):
+Put **notifier** as a dependency in your module and configure the URL to the template file (the path to notifier.html):

     angular
         .module('YOUR_MODULE', [